Hedi-Bk/Fine_Tune_Llama2_7b/README.md

 ## Note

-> This project was entirely developed on Google Colab (no local code).
+> This project was entirely developed on Kaggle (no local code).
 >
 > The GitHub repository is used only for documentation and project organization.